Brandon Aiyuk: 2020 season

-Aiyuk was selected by the San Francisco 49ers in the first round with the 25th overall pick in the 2020 NFL draft, acquired in a trade with the Minnesota Vikings for San Francisco's 31st (Jeff Gladney), 117th (D.J.
+Aiyuk was selected by the San Francisco 49ers in the first round (25th overall) in the 2020 NFL draft, acquired in a trade with the Minnesota Vikings for San Francisco's 31st (Jeff Gladney), 117th (D.J.
 Wonnum) and 176th (K.J.
 Osborn) picks.
-On June 26, 2020, Aiyuk signed a four-year $12.5 million contract with the team, with a $6.6 million signing bonus.
-On August 23, Aiyuk sustained a hamstring injury in training camp, resulting in him being inactive in Week 1.
-He made his NFL debut in Week 2 against the New York Jets and recorded two receptions for 21 yards in the 31–13 victory.
-In Week 3 against the New York Giants, Aiyuk recorded 101 all-purpose yards and his first career rushing touchdown during the 36–9 win.
-He became the franchise's first wide receiver since 1970 to have a rushing touchdown be their first career score.
-In Week 4 against the Philadelphia Eagles on NBC Sunday Night Football, he had a 38-yard rushing touchdown in the 20–25 loss.
-He became the first wide receiver since the AFL-NFL merger (1970) to record two rushing touchdowns in their first three professional games.
-In Week 7, Aiyuk recorded his first career game with 100+ receiving yards, catching six passes for 115 yards, in a 33–6 road victory over the New England Patriots.
+On June 26, 2020, he signed a four-year, $12.5 million contract with a $6.6 million signing bonus.

+On August 23, Aiyuk sustained a hamstring injury in training camp, resulting in him being inactive for the season-opener.
+Aiyuk made his NFL debut during Week 2 against the New York Jets and recorded two receptions for 21 yards in the 31–13 road victory.
+In the next game against the New York Giants, Aiyuk recorded 101 all-purpose yards and his first career rushing touchdown during the 36–9 road victory.
+Aiyuk became the franchise's first wide receiver since 1970 to have a rushing touchdown be their first career score.
+During Week 4 against the Philadelphia Eagles on NBC Sunday Night Football, he had a 38-yard rushing touchdown in the 20–25 loss.
+Aiyuk became the first wide receiver since the AFL-NFL merger (1970) to record two rushing touchdowns in their first three professional games.

-On November 4, Aiyuk was placed on the reserve/COVID-19 list by the team, and re-activated two days later.
-He was placed back on the COVID-19 list on November 20, following a Week 10 start in their 13–27 loss to the New Orleans Saints, and re-activated on December 2.
-In Week 14 against the Washington Football Team, Aiyuk recorded 10 catches for 119 yards in the 15–23 loss.
-In 12 games and 11 starts in his rookie season, Aiyuk finished with 60 receptions for 748 yards and five receiving touchdowns, as well as a career-high two rushing touchdowns prior to Week 5.
+During Week 7, Aiyuk recorded his first career game with 100+ receiving yards, catching six passes for 115 yards, in a 33–6 road victory over the New England Patriots.
+On November 4, Aiyuk was placed on the reserve/COVID-19 list by the team, and was re-activated two days later.
+He was placed back on the COVID-19 list on November 20, following a Week 10 start in their 27–13 road loss to the New Orleans Saints, and was re-activated on December 2.
+During Week 14 against the Washington Football Team, Aiyuk recorded 10 catches for 119 yards in the 23–15 loss.
+In 12 games and 11 starts in his rookie season, Aiyuk finished with 60 receptions for 748 yards and five touchdowns, as well as a career-high two rushing touchdowns prior to Week 5.

 2021 season

-Aiyuk played in all 17 regular-season games with 16 starts for the 49ers, the exception being a Week 1 win against the Detroit Lions where he only contributed a punt return for 7 yards.
-He finished the season with 56 receptions for 826 yards and five receiving touchdowns.
+Aiyuk played in all 17 regular-season games with 16 starts for the 49ers, the exception being a Week 1 win against the Detroit Lions where he only contributed a punt return for seven yards.
+He finished the season with 56 receptions for 826 yards and five touchdowns.

 2022 season

-In Week 17 of the 2022 season against the Las Vegas Raiders, Aiyuk had nine receptions for 101 yards and a receiving touchdown, as well as a single carry for 16 yards, in the 37–34 road win in overtime.
-For the season, Aiyuk played in 17 games and starts, recording 78 receptions for 1,015 yards and a career-high eight receiving touchdowns.
+In Week 17 against the Las Vegas Raiders, Aiyuk had nine receptions for 101 yards and a touchdown, as well as a single carry for 16 yards, during the 37–34 overtime road victory.
+For the season, Aiyuk played in 17 games and starts, recording 78 receptions for 1,015 yards and a career-high eight touchdowns.